hmuchalski/128a/syllabus-CHEM-140T-spec-id/syllabus-lab-140t-speci-id.md

 - **Personal computer:** You will need an x86-class personal computer that can run standalone applications.
 Tablets and other mobile devices will not work.
 - **MestReNova (Mnova).** Leading app for processing and analyzing spectroscopic data.
 We will use it to process raw datasets, analyze spectra, and create publication-ready graphics and reports.
 The department purchased a multi-user license.
 Instructions on how to obtain and activate the license will be posted on Canvas and provided by the instructor.
 - **ChemDraw.** Leading app for drawing structures, reactions, diagrams, and more.
 The department purchased a multi-user license.
 The instructor will provide instructions on how to obtain and activate the software.
-- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [INSERT LINK](https://).
+- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com/courses/122564](https://fresnostate.instructure.com/courses/122564).
 The Canvas site will house assignments, grades, and links to materials/resources.
 - **Document scanning tool**: Some assignments in this course are going to be done on paper.
 A mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are several options available for both iOS and Android.
 Find one that you like and learn how to use it.
 - **Zoom:** Virtual meetings (if any) will be held via Zoom.
 Links and passwords to Zoom meetings will be published on Canvas.